MD22 - Dual 24Volt 5Amp H Bridge Motor Drive

 address.

-This range of I2C addresses is the same as those used by the
+This range of I2C addresses is the same as those used by the MD03.

-Analog Mode - 0v-2.5v-5v
+Analog mode - 0v-2.5v-5v

-In this mode the motors are controlled
+In this mode the motors are controlled independently by two 0v to 5v

-independently by two 0v to 5v analog signal on the SCL (Motor1) and SDA
+analog signal on the SCL (Motor1) and SDA (Motor2) lines.

 0v is maximum reverse power

-2.5v is the center stop
+2.5v is the center stop position

 5v is full forward power

-There is a small (2.7%) dead band around
+There is a small (2.7%) dead band around 2.5v to provide a stable off

-Analog Mode - 0v-2.5v-5v with Differential drive
+Analog mode - 0v-2.5v-5v with differential drive

-speed is now controlled by the analogue voltage level on the SCL line.
-The
+Both motors speed is now controlled by the analogue voltage

-SDA line is now responsible for offsetting the two speeds and thus controlling
+offsetting the two speeds and thus controlling the degree of turn.

-The voltage levels are the same as above but turn degree
+The voltage levels are the same as above but turn degree is:

 0v is hard turn left